quru/qis/doc/overview.md

 If at any point the _Public_ access level is greater than a logged-in user's access via their groups, the more permissive public access level will be applied.

+Finally it is worth noting that if a group has _files and folders administration_ permission enabled, this overrides the normal folder permissions and grants members of that group full (delete!) access to all folders.

 <a name="api"></a>
 ## Developer API